nehcuh/gitai/docs/development/WORKSPACE_MIGRATION_PLAN.md

 # Workspace Migration Plan (Proposal)

+> ARCHIVED: Proposal superseded by the actual workspace in crates/* with root workspace Cargo.toml.

 Goal
 - Adopt a Cargo workspace layout to decouple core, CLI, MCP, security, metrics, and types into separate crates, improving build times, dependency management, and modularity.